ronakkkk/ronakkkk/README.md

 ### 🤝 Open to work

-Currently seeking opportunities as a Software Engineer, and Backend Engineer
+Currently seeking opportunities as a Software Engineer or a Backend Engineer
 ---

 ### Thanks for taking a peek! 🥳